Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 65 (12-11-18) Started the Move 37 course
 - Started Siraj Raval's Move 37 course for Reinforcement Learning
 - Working on the social networking application for my DBMS project.
 Looking for ideas to include ML concepts in it

+### Day 66 (13-11-18) Completed Lesson 1 in the PyTorch Challenge
+- Completed lesson 1 in the PyTorch challenge
+- Learnt about the Bellman equation in Reinforcement Learning (Move 37)